 Building J, Room 278

 What is the Farrington Teen Center?

 The Teen Center is a place where students, parents, teachers or anyone in the Farrington community can get help.
-It is part of the Counseling Department, and is currently staffed by two social workers and a nurse.
+It is part of the Counseling Department, and is currently staffed by two social workers.

 What kind of help does the Teen Center provide?

 The staff provides individual counseling, support groups, mediation, classroom presentations, consultation and other services.
-They also facilitate the Peace Council, in collaboration with Adult Friends for Youth; and run a Gay-Straight Alliance Program, in conjunction with University of Hawaii graduate students.
+They also facilitate the Peace Council, in collaboration with Adult Friends for Youth; and run a Gay-Straight Alliance Program.

 Who works at the Teen Center?

-Two social workers, Alison Colby and Gwen Murakami are the staff the Teen Center.
+Two social workers, Alison Colby and Gwen Murakami, staff the Teen Center.

 What are the credentials and educational backgrounds of the staff?